coderefinery/installation/content/conda.md

 # Miniconda or Anaconda

+Anaconda (or miniconda) is a complete Python distribution that lets you create isolated **environments** that don't affect anything else.
+**conda** is the tool that manages these environments.

 We have tried to collect all tools and libraries which we will use and demonstrate during a CodeRefinery workshop into an `environment.yml` file so that you can create a new and independent environment with all the necessary